1,000+ Opportunities

 A cabinet-level federal agency fully dedicated to small business which provides counseling, capital, and contracting expertise as the nation’s only go-to resource and voice for small businesses.
 SC Launch Inc. invests seed funds into early-stage, high-tech startups in South Carolina, with the potential for subsequent follow-on investments.

-Based on current listing details, eligibility includes: Employees of South Carolina businesses.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Employees of South Carolina businesses.
+Confirm the full requirements in the official notice before applying.